 Panic grips you.
 It’s your friend’s birthday tomorrow and you haven’t got them anything.
 You don’t even have the first clue what to buy – how are you going to get out of this?

 By getting something from out last-minute buying guide, of course!
 Here are some great board games you can get that will go over great no matter who you’re getting them for.

 The problem: Aunt Gertrude keeps insisting that she doesn’t like games, but she has all the romance books she can read, and you know nothing about how crochet works.
 Short of writing your own crochet-themed romance, what can you get?

-The solution: Anybody can string letters together to make words, but not everyone has the patience for Scrabble, so get her a copy of fun word game Paperback.
+The solution: Anybody can string letters together to make words, but not everyone has the patience for Scrabble, so get her a copy of the fun word game Paperback.

 A simple, easy to teach card game where spelling words through cards is the name of the game, Paperback can be played competitively or co-operatively depending on the mood you’re going for.